mar-dav/Flask/README.md

 ## Project Overview:

-This project simulates a crypto trading marketplace.Users can register, view listings by game, add simulated bitcoin or ethereum wallets and be ableto post listings for items in that game.
+This project simulates a crypto trading marketplace.
+Users can register, view listings by game, add simulated bitcoin or ethereum wallets and be able to post listings for items in that game.

 ## Standards: